Early Signs of States’ CARES Act Education Spending Priorities

 By Nicholas Munyan-Penney and Charles Barone

 As Congress continues discussions on the next round of COVID funding, it’s still largely unclear how states are planning to spend the $16.2 billion in the Elementary and Secondary School Emergency Relief (ESSER) and Governor’s Emergency Education Relief (GEER) funds under the CARES Act.
-States have been eligible to apply for the Governor’s fund since April 14th and the application for the larger pot of state funds opened on April 23rd.
-States have until June 1 and July 1, respectively, to apply for each set of funds.
+ED has touted the flexibility of the funds, while encouraging states and districts to use the funds for “technology, distance learning resources, training and long-term planning.”
+The department also released guidance focused on allowable uses and how to distribute funds to districts.

-- Another 16 states have released information on priorities or suggestions for uses of CARES Act funds.
+- Another 20 states have released information on priorities or suggestions for uses of CARES Act funds.
 This is an increase of 4 states since our last CARES Act update.

-- 26 states have released estimated LEA allocations (which are simply equal to each district’s current share of Title I funds), to allow districts to start planning how they will use funds.
-This is an increase of 3 states since our last CARES Act update.
+- 33 states have released estimated LEA allocations (which are simply equal to each district’s current share of Title I funds), to allow districts to start planning how they will use funds.
+This is an increase of 7 states since our last CARES Act update.

 Other states are currently working on engaging various stakeholders in how to use funds; Alabama, Colorado, Mississippi, Nebraska, North Dakota, Tennessee, and Wyoming have released surveys to solicit ideas on how best to use the state’s discretionary funds and Arkansas has convened a working group to discuss funding priorities.
 Similarly, South Carolina is soliciting questions from district leaders to help shape their forthcoming guidance.

-We are increasingly seeing states also beginning to focus on upcoming challenges.
-Eleven states—AZ, CT, GA, IN, KY, LA, NV, NM, and UT—plan to fund social-emotional learning initiatives to ensure students are ready to access curriculum after experiencing COVID-related trauma.
-Additionally, eight states—AR, GA, HI, IN, NE, NV, NM, and UT—are planning to devote funds to equipment and infrastructure to support reopening schools; six states—FL, HI, IN, KY, MS, and NC—have stated commitments to use CARES funding to support efforts to stem learning loss through summer programming, with Florida indicating it will have both remote and in-person small group learning; and five are directing some funds to intensive academic interventions.
+We are also seeing states beginning to focus on upcoming challenges.
+Sixteen states plan to fund social-emotional learning or mental health initiatives to ensure students are ready to access curriculum after experiencing COVID-related trauma.
+Additionally, seven states have stated commitments to use statewide funds to support efforts to stem learning loss through summer programming.